Date and time: Wednesday 5th June 2019, 9am to 4:30pm (registration from 8.30am).

 Register online by: 30 May 2019

-Fees: AES individual Members $440.00 Non members should register by clicking here.
+Fees: AES individual Members $440.00 Non-members $605.
+If you are an IPAA member, register by clicking here.

 This workshop is offered in partnership with Institute for Public Administration Australia WA (IPAA WA).